kehantan/labbook/docs/buffers_solutions/trypan_blue.rst

 #.
 Weight 0.04 g of trypan blue powder into a centrifuge tube.
 #.
 Add 10 mL of PBS into the centrifuge tube.

+    * Add PBS in BSC to prevent contamination to PBS

 #.
 Vortex to completely dissolve the trypan blue powder.
 #.
 Filter the prepared trypan blue solution with 0.22 uM syringe filter into a new centrifuge tube.